 Step 3.
 Change Sequences

-Drag the clips forward or backward if you need to rearrange the position.
+Drag the clips forward or backward if you need to rearrange the position on this Windows video editor with transition effects.

 Step 4.
 Apply Simple Edits